464

 .SYNOPSIS...

-thunderstorms today, mainly for the mountains and deserts with
+gusty south to southwest winds for the mountains and deserts for

 &&